 Before jumping in with Amazon Echo or Google Nest, be sure to review the streaming entertainment services you currently use.
 As per usual, Amazon very much sees Echo as a gateway to service subscriptions and heavily promotes Amazon Music over other options.
 However, Amazon has begun to support more services on Alexa like Spotify Premium, Pandora, iHeartRadio, TuneIn Radio, and even Apple Music.

-One thing you should know before purchasing either smart speaker is that both Amazon Alexa and the Google Assistant are in active development with perpetual changes.
+One thing you should know before purchasing either smart speaker is that both Amazon Alexa and Google Assistant undergo perpetual changes.
 This means both devices are regularly enhanced with new features, but you may also find that commands that worked previously no longer work or might require a slightly nuanced voice instruction.
 Or, they might seemingly work for everyone else except for you.
 It can be a real frustration with both Amazon and Google services.

-That said, both devices work well at picking up voice commands as long as you enunciate, even when you’re blaring out tunes at full volume.
+Both devices work well at picking up voice commands as long as you enunciate, even when you’re blaring out tunes at full volume.
 The Echo Dot’s design, with an overt LED status ring and physical buttons for volume, mic muting, and triggering Alexa on the top of the device, gives Amazon a slight edge in terms of usability.
-Google Nest Mini supports microphone muting via a rear switch and subtle, LED indicators, touch-sensitive volume controls on either side of the device, all of which work well.
+Google Nest Mini supports microphone muting via a rear switch and features touch-sensitive volume controls on either side of the device, all of which work well.

-The third-generation Echo Dot has a larger driver and the sound is much better than ever before.
-The Nest Mini 2 has 360-degree sound, a 40mm driver, and proprietary audio tuning software.
+The fourth-generation Echo Dot has a larger driver and the sound is much better than ever before.
+The Nest Mini has 360-degree sound, a 40mm driver, and proprietary audio tuning software.
 But how do they stack up?

 Google Nest Mini delivers clean audio with punchy bass.
-You can use the equalizer to adjust the treble and bass; and sure, it’s a step up from your phone’s speakers but not a match for a decent, dedicated Bluetooth speaker.
-For the Mini 2, Google Nest doubled the bass and made it possible for the speaker to adjust its volume based on the level of background noise in the room.
-Although the Nest Mini 2 only has three mics, it does a superior job at picking up voice commands, even from a distance.
+You can use the equalizer to adjust the treble and bass. sure, it’s a step up from your phone’s speakers, but not a match for a decent, dedicated Bluetooth speaker.
+For the Nest Mini, Google Nest doubled the bass and made it possible for the speaker to adjust its volume based on the level of background noise in the room.
+Although the Nest Mini only has three mics, it does a superior job at picking up voice commands, even from a distance.

-The 3rd gen Dot sounds louder than the Nest Mini.
+The 4th Gen Dot sounds significantly louder than the Nest Mini.
 The Dot also offers perks like a 3.5mm jack.
-But, the Echo Dot’s microphones simply aren’t as sensitive to voice commands.
+But the Echo Dot’s microphones simply aren’t as sensitive to voice commands.
 All in all, the Nest Mini wins for voice recognition, and the Echo Dot wins for music playback.

-Winner: Tie (Nest Mini has better voice recognition, Echo Dot plays louder music)
+Winner: Tie (Nest Mini has better voice recognition, Echo Dot plays music louder)

-If you’re already invested in a smart assistant ecosystem, neither Amazon Echo Dot or Google Nest Mini delivers compelling reasons to switch to the other side.
+If you’re already invested in a smart assistant ecosystem, neither Amazon Echo Dot nor Google Nest Mini delivers compelling reasons to switch to the other side.